cilium/cilium/Documentation/helm-values.rst

      - int
      - ``0``
    * - cluster.name
      - Name of the cluster.
-Only required for Cluster Mesh and mTLS auth with SPIRE.
+Only required for Cluster Mesh and mutual authentication with SPIRE.
      - string
      - ``"default"``
    * - clustermesh.apiserver.affinity